Vietnamese Fruit Juice

 Key Techniques

-- Mixing with condensed milk (swirling for visual effect)
+- Layering with condensed milk for visual appeal

 Classic Dishes